xAndrey22x/CustomGTApp/README.md

 This structure follows the Spring MVC (Model-View-Controller) framework, ensuring maintainable, testable, and scalable code.
 The separation allows each layer to be independently managed and evolved.

-During this stage, we have only focused on developing the server-side logic by leveraging the powerful features of the Java Spring Framework.
-Establishing a strong foundation for the application was our main priority, and this includes:
+During this stage, we have focused on developing the server-side logic by leveraging the powerful features of the Java Spring Framework.
+Establishing a strong foundation for our application was our main priority.
+Below is an outline of the key components of our application's architecture and features:

+### Database Management
-- **Database Management**: Establishing a secure and efficient database schema to handle the intricate relationships between products, services, and orders.
+- **Secure and Efficient Schema**: Our database schema is designed to handle intricate relationships between products, services, and orders securely and efficiently.

-- **CRUD Operations**: Implementing Create, Read, Update, and Delete operations for each table, thereby enabling seamless data management.
-This allows for:
+### CRUD Operations
+- **Manage Data Seamlessly**: Our CRUD operations enable:
-  - Adding new products, services, and accessories to the application.
+  - **Additions**: New products, services, and accessories can be added to the application.
-  - Retrieving information about existing offerings for display and management purposes.
+  - **Retrievals**: Existing offerings are retrievable for display and management purposes.
-  - Updating details of the offerings as needed, ensuring the information remains current and accurate.
+  - **Updates**: Offerings details are updated as needed to ensure they remain current and accurate.
-  - Deleting offerings that are no longer available or relevant.
+  - **Deletions**: Offerings that are no longer available or relevant can be deleted.

+### API Development
-- **API Development**: Developing a comprehensive set of APIs to facilitate communication between the frontend and backend, ensuring data is transmitted securely and efficiently.
+- **Secure Data Transmission**: We have developed a comprehensive set of APIs to facilitate secure and efficient communication between the frontend and backend.
-- **New futures using the Observer Design Pattern**: Added a new table with the client's details, including whether or not the order has been confirmed and whether the client is registered to our newsletter.
-The Observer is used to implement all of this, and the clients will be informed via the appropriate actions in the DataBase.
+  - ***Product Table***
+    - /product/all - list all the products. *GET*
+    - /product/{productId}/photos - list all the photos of a product based on the product id. *GET*
+    - /product/find/{id} - find a product based on the id provided. *GET*
+    - /product/add - add a product, the product will be received as a request body. *POST*
+    - /product/update - update a product, the product will be received as a request body. *PUT*
+    - /product/delete/{id} - delete a product based on the id provided. *DELETE*
+    - /product/updateQuantity/{productId} - update the quantity of a product, quantity as a request parameter, parameter name is 'quantity'. *PUT*
+    - /product/updatePrice/{productId} - update the price of a product, price as a request parameter, parameter name is 'price'. *PUT*
+  - ***Service Table***
+    - /service/all - list all the services. *GET*
+    - /service/find/{id} - find a service based on the id provided. *GET*
+    - /service/add - add a service, the service will be received as a request body. *POST*
+    - /service/update - update a service, the new service will be received as a request body. *PUT*
+    - /service/delete/{id} - delete a service based on the id provided. *DELETE*
+    - /service/{serviceId}/photos - list all the photos of a service based on the service id. *GET*
+    - /service/updatePrice/{serviceId} - update the price of a service based on the service id, price as a request parameter, parameter name is 'price'. *PUT*
+  - ***Photo Table***
+    - /photo/all - list all the photos. *GET*
+    - /photo/addProduct/{productId} - add a photo to a product based on his id, the photo will be received as a request body. *POST*
+    - /photo/addService/{serviceId} - add a photo to a service based on his id, the photo will be received as a request body. *POST*
+    - /photo/updateProduct - update photo of a product, the photo will be received as a request body. *PUT*
+    - /photo/updateService - update photo of a service, the photo will be received as a request body. *PUT*
+    - /photo/delete/{photoId} - delete photo based on the photo id. *DELETE*
+  - ***OrderClient Table***
+    - /order/all - list all the orders. *GET*
+    - /order/add - add an order, the order will be received as a request body. *POST*
+    - /order/update - update an order, the order will be received as a request body. *PUT*
+    - /order/delete/{id} - delete an order based on the id provided. *DELETE*
+  - ***OrderItem Table***
+    - /addOrderProduct/{productId}/{orderId} - add a product to an order, the order item will be received as a request body. *POST*
+    - /addOrderService/{serviceId}/{orderId} - add a service to an order, the order item will be received as a request body. *POST*
+  - ***OrderOption Table***
+    - /addOrderOptions/{orderClientId} - add order options to an order, the order options will be received as a request body. *POST*
+    - /updateOrderNewsletter/{orderClientId} - update newsletter for an order, the newsletter will be received as a request parameter, parameter name is 'newsletter'. *PUT*
+    - /updateOrderConfirmed/{orderClientId} - update order confirmation for an order, the order confirmation will be received as a request parameter, parameter name is 'orderConfirmed'. *PUT*

+### Observer Design Pattern Enhancements
+- **New Features**: We've added a new table for client details, which includes order confirmation status and newsletter registration.
+  - **Email Notifications**: Clients are now notified via email when a new product is added or an order is confirmed.
+  - **Observer Implementation**: These notifications are managed using the Observer design pattern, which ensures that clients receive timely updates based on the relevant actions in the database.

 <p align="left">
   <img src="https://github.com/xAndrey22x/CustomGTApp/assets/126805939/e9da2a4f-1672-4901-ab94-572ffd68cad1" width="250">
 </p>

-- **OrderOptions to OrderClient**: One-to-One.
-Every order of a client has the options for newsletter and order status.
+- **OrderOptions to OrderClient**: A one-to-one relationship exists where every order placed by a client is linked with options for newsletter subscription and order status.

+### Unit Testing
+- **Comprehensive Tests**: We have implemented unit testing across all layers:
+  - **Service Layer**: All business logic is thoroughly tested to ensure functionality and reliability.
+  - **Observer Layer**: The functionality of the Observer pattern is verified through various scenarios to ensure correct behavior.
+  - **Data Layer**: Database interactions are tested to confirm both the integrity and security of data operations.

 ### Frontend Development